-The Sexual Assault Dean on Call (SADoC) is a University employee specifically trained as a Sexual Assault Survivor Advocate through the Illinois Coalition Against Sexual Assault and can be reached 24 hours a day, 7 days a week.
-The SADoC will provide emotional support to students who are victims of sexual violence.
-By providing basic legal and medical information, and referrals to other resources on campus and local community service organizations, the SADoC helps the student make informed decisions.
+The Sexual Assault Dean-on-Call (SADoC) is the University administrator specifically trained in trauma-informed 40+ Hour Sexual Assault Crisis Intervention.
+This administrator is available 24/7.
+The Sexual Assault Dean-on-Call provides emotional administrative support to students who are survivors of gender-based violence.
+By providing basic procedural, legal, and medical information, and referrals to other resources on campus and local community service organizations, the Sexual Assault Dean-on-Call helps students make informed decisions about next steps.

 Role of the Sexual Assault Dean on Call (SADoC)

-SADoCs may speak with a student in confidence, and report only to the University that an incident occurred without revealing any personally identifying information.
+The Sexual Assault Dean-on-Call may speak with a student survivor in confidence, and report only to the University that an incident occurred without revealing any personally identifying information.
 Personally identifying information will only be shared after obtaining the reporting student’s consent.

 Engaging the Sexual Assault Dean on Call

-In cases in which a student makes a report to UCPD, UCPD will notify the SADoC.
+In cases in which a student makes a report to UCPD, UCPD will notify the Sexual Assault Dean-on-Call.

-The University's policy on Harassment, Discimination, and Sexual Misconduct can be viewed here.
+For the University's policy on Harassment, Discimination, and Sexual Misconduct, see the Student Manual.